hvox/gitbomb/README.md

 So... in general:

   1. Repository is only few megabytes before pushing to github.
-  2. After pushing to github, repository is 61GB, but github stores it in few megabytes(github stores only `.git` directory, which is small)
+  2. Pushed to github, repository is 61GB, but github stores it in few megabytes(github stores only `.git` directory, which is small)
-  3. After cloning, repository will be 61GB.
+  3. Cloned repository will be 61GB.